Skip to content

 Surely, anyone who has raised children has learned this.
 But for some reason, in church, we’re training them to think they don’t need to listen — that what the adults are doing is simply not for them.
 I know we don’t mean to do this, but when week after week we never directly speak to them, I can’t say I blame them.

 Speak to the children in your sermons.
 It’s a fun and endearing task.
 I’m not always successful, but I try in every sermon to make a specific application to children.
 This helps them to perk up and listen.
-It helps them to know that their pastor cares about them.
-But most importantly, it communicates that the preached Word is for them, too.
+It helps them to know their pastor cares.
+Most importantly, it communicates the preached Word is for them too.

 1. Scripture speaks to children.
-Paul’s letters spoke directly to children, which means God in His word speaks directly to children.
-As Paul addresses Christian households in Ephesus and Colossae, he tells children what obedience to God looks like (Ephesians 6:1–3, Colossians 3:20).
+Paul’s letters spoke directly to children, which means God in His Word speaks directly to children.
+As Paul addresses Christian households in Ephesus and Colossae, he tells children what obedience to God looks like.
 Were these children already converted?
 We’re not told, but they are given specific, pointed instruction.
 We should do no less.

 2. Children need instruction.
 Children need instruction just like everyone else.
 We don’t believe they’re born in a state of innocence, so they need instruction in the commands of God.
-They need to know what it looks like to obey.
 It’s easy for church people to complain about “children today.”
 Don’t be among those who merely complain.
 Be one who instructs.

 3. Children need evangelizing.
 Once you begin to instruct anyone in the commands of God, you also owe them instruction about their inability to obey God.
 In many of our churches, children are probably the largest group of lost people who regularly attend.
 Yes, we expect parents to be evangelizing, and we seek to help equip parents to do so.
 But one way we help parents is by modeling evangelism for them.

-The world is eager to allure children in every way.
+The world is eager to allure children.
 Let their pastors be at the forefront of calling them to faith in the God who created them, loves them and is able to redeem them.

 1. Direct speech builds trust.
-Pastoring is about caring for souls.
-Speaking to children builds a bond with both them and their parents.
+Being a pastor is about caring for souls.
+Speaking to children builds a bond.
 I love to hear children telling their parents they know they’ll be addressed.
 One dad told me his teenage daughter said, “Uh, oh.
 Pastor Ray is preaching, so I know I better listen because he will talk to us.”
 That’s right!

 2. All ears perk up.
 When you speak to the children, I’ve noticed that every ear seems to perk up.
 It’s especially fun to watch the parents.
 They want their kids to pay attention, so they nudge them.
-Of course, this usually means the parents are locked in, too.
-So it turns out the application to children is also relevant to adults.
+Of course, this usually means the parents are locked in too.

 Speaking to children in our sermons is not a novel idea.
 Jonathan Edwards preached entire sermons specifically for children.